-Furthermore, there is a tendency for some - usually political actors or the general public, rather than humanitarian organizations - to call for the adoption of certain arrangements as a matter of course, even if these might not be necessary in practice and could lead to a narrower margin of manoeuvre for humanitarian response than that afforded by international humanitarian law (IHL).
+Furthermore, there is a tendency for some - usually political actors or the general public - to routinely call for the adoption of certain arrangements as a matter of course, even if these might not be necessary in practice and could lead to a narrower margin of manoeuvre for humanitarian response than that afforded by international humanitarian law (IHL).
+Humanitarian organizations, in contrast, consider the arrangements such as humanitarian corridors, pauses and evacuations a measure of last resort.

-In December 2023, for example, in response to the challenges of providing humanitarian assistance during the hostilities in Gaza, the United Arab Emirates proposed a Security Council resolution requiring the UN Secretary-General to establish a monitoring mechanism in the Gaza Strip 'to exclusively monitor all humanitarian relief consignments to Gaza provided through land, sea and air routes of those States that are not parties to the conflict'.2
+In December 2023, for example, in response to the challenges of providing humanitarian assistance during the hostilities in Gaza, the United Arab Emirates proposed a Security Council resolution requiring the UN Secretary-General to establish a monitoring mechanism in the Gaza Strip 'to exclusively monitor all humanitarian relief consignments to Gaza provided through land, sea and air routes of those States that are not parties to the conflict'.

 At that time, however, humanitarian response was no longer being delayed by restrictions on bringing relief into Gaza.
 Instead, the challenge was the ongoing hostilities themselves, which were severely limiting the capacity of humanitarian organizations to move within Gaza.
-Humanitarian organizations were opposed to the proposed monitoring mechanism, on the grounds that this would introduce an additional procedure and further delay response efforts.3
+Humanitarian organizations were opposed to the proposed monitoring mechanism, on the grounds that this would introduce an additional procedure and further delay response efforts.